jmessk/template-ros2/README.md

   To show GUI apps over SSH (with X11 forwarding), also mount your Xauthority file (`~/.Xauthority`) to the container.
 This allows GUI applications inside the container to connect to your forwarded X server.
 Use options `ssh -X` or `ssh -Y`.

+  - **Devices**: Map host device nodes to access hardware from the container.
+Example: `/dev/video0:/dev/video0` for a webcam.
+Ensure your user has permission for the device (e.g., belongs to the `video` group).

   - **mDNS**: If you want to use mDNS (`*.local:`), `/var/run/dbus` and `/var/run/avahi-daemon/socket` are mounted.
 Make sure that the Avahi daemon is running on the host.